Creating a GIS layer for "Distance from..." in R

 We had trouble doing this in QGIS, but succeeded with R. [I've since managed to do it in QGIS: see here.]
 On this page we'll see

 We'll use a toy data set which you can download here.
-Extract all the files to a folder on your hard drive (not on the desktop).
+Extract all the files to a folder named "data" inside your working folder on your hard drive (not on the desktop).
 You can open the project in QGIS by double-clicking on the file "toy_example.qgs".

 The example has a raster file for land use and vector layers for roads, streams and camera locations.

-I assume you have the R statistical software package installed on your computer and you are somewhat familiar with R. Open R and go to File > Change dir..., then browse to the folder with the toy data.
+I assume you have the R statistical software package installed on your computer and you are somewhat familiar with R. Open R and go to File > Change dir..., then browse to the folder containing the data folder.

 Load the packages we will need, installing any you don't already have: